-We work with finance departments in organizations of all sizes.
-Even in very large organizations, the finance teams tend to be small (and getting smaller).
+We work with finance & budget departments in organizations of all sizes.
+Even in very large organizations, these teams tend to be small (and getting smaller).
 The apparent trick for small groups is how to enable them to do more with less, do it better and do it faster.
 It can be challenging to think of creative ways to drive these efficiency gains.

 Our firm feels this pressure too.
 Our whole company is small.
 The skills we require of our professionals are hard to find, develop, and maintain.
 It's a special combination of accounting, technology and extensive finance department business process understanding, earned by decades of experience working IN public sector finance.

 We are always looking for ways to increase efficiency.
 Nearly a decade ago we implemented a remote work strategy for our company with this aim in mind.
 We invested heavily in technology to enable it: